Vincent Selva

 Vincent Selva is an Indian film director and screenwriter associated with the Tamil film industry.
-This director is best known for his debut flick, Priyamudan starring Vijay, Kausalya.
-Other directors such as Mysskin and S. P. Jananathan worked under him.

 Career

 Vincent Selva got associated with film scene in the 1990s.

-He made his film debut as a director through the film Priyamudan.
-The romantic film released in 1998 was a major hit at box office and had been remade to Telugu, Kannada and Hindi.
-This is the first movie where Vijay played an anti-hero role.

-In 1999 he released his second film, Iraniyan, a fictional biography of freedom fighter "Vattakudi Iraniyan".
-The movie starred Murali and Meena and opened to mixed reviews.
+He made his film debut as a director through the romantic thriller film Priyamudan starring Vijay and Kausalya.
+It was a major hit at box office and had been remade to Telugu, Kannada and Hindi.
+In 1999, he released his second film, Iraniyan, starred Murali and Meena in lead roles.